-FAQ Concerning 1009.2.4 (Eligibility, Transfers)
+FAQs Concerning 1008.2.4 (Eligibility, Transfers)

 1. What is the eligibility of a return transfer student to the original sending school?
-A student who withdraws from school A and registers at school B but does not attend class at school B or participate in a try out, practice, scrimmage, or contest at school B, will not be subject to the applicable period of ineligibility if he/she returns to school A. However, if the student either attends class or participates in interscholastic athletics at school B, then he/she will be ineligible for applicable period of school days if he/she returns to school A.
+A student who withdraws from school A and registers at school B (e.g., during either winter or summer vacation) but does not attend class at school B or participate in a practice, scrimmage, or contest at school B, will not be subject to the 90 school day ineligibility clause if he/she returns to school A. However, if the student either attends class or participates in interscholastic athletics at school B, then he/she will be ineligible for 90 school days if he/she returns to school A.

-FAQs Concerning 1009.2.6
+FAQs Concerning 1008.2.6 (Eligibility, Passing Work)

-- 1. How do incompletes on grade change affect a student's eligibility? - A. If a student receives an incomplete because he/she was unable to complete the required assignments in a particular course due to illness, injury, or other extenuating circumstances and consequently becomes ineligible to participate in interscholastic athletics (when marking period grades are published or issued), that student will regain his/her eligibility when the required assignments are submitted and a passing grade is recorded. - B. If a student receives a failing grade in a particular course and consequently becomes ineligible to participate in interscholastic athletics (when marking period grades are published or issued) but it is determined that a mistake was made in the computation of the grade, that student will regain his/her eligibility when the correct passing grade is recorded.
-During the time that the matter is being resolved, he/she is ineligible to practice, scrimmage, or compete in a contest at any level of competition. - C. If a student receives a failing grade in a particular course but is permitted to retake a test, rewrite a paper, submit an additional assignment for credit, etc. after the end of the marking period and his/her grade is subsequently changed to a passing grade, that student will become ineligible when marking period grades are published or issued or remain ineligible if report cards have already been issued regardless of the grade change. - D. If a student receives an "M" or other medical grade due to injury or illness the grade will be equivalent to an incomplete.
-Eligibility will be determined as per 1009.2.6 1.A. - 2.
+- 1. How do incompletes on grade change affect a student's eligibility? - A. If a student receives an incomplete because he/she was unable to complete the required assignments in a particular course due to illness, injury, or other extenuating circumstances and consequently becomes ineligible to participate in interscholastic athletics (when report cards are issued), that student will regain his/her eligibility when the required assignments are submitted and a passing grade is recorded. - B. If a student receives a failing grade in a particular course and consequently becomes ineligible to participate in interscholastic athletics (when report cards are issued) but it is determined that a mistake was made in the computation of the grade, that student will regain his/her eligibility when the correct passing grade is recorded.
+During the time that the matter is being resolved, he/she is ineligible to practice, scrimmage, or compete in a contest at any level of competition. - C. If a student receives a failing grade in a particular course but is permitted to retake a test, rewrite a paper, submit an additional assignment for credit, etc. after the end of the marking period and his/her grade is subsequently changed to a passing grade, that student will become ineligible when report cards are issued or remain ineligible if report cards have already been issued regardless of the grade change. - 2.
 How is eligibility determined for students with one-semester and nine-week courses?
-In order to determine if a student who is taking either a semester course(s) or a nine-week course(s) is passing the equivalent of five (5) credits with two (2) credits in the core academic areas, multiply the credit value of a semester course(s) by a factor of 2 and multiply the credit value of a nine-week course(s) by a factor of 4.
+In order to determine if a student who is taking either a semester course(s) or a nine-week course(s) is passing the equivalent of four (4) credits with two (2) credits in the core academic areas, multiply the credit value of a semester course(s) by a factor of 2 and multiply the credit value of a nine-week course(s) by a factor of 4.
 Block scheduling would not affect the calculation of credit equivalences.

 Example: 1st Nine-Week 2nd Marking Final

 Marking Period Period Grade

-Course #1 (full year, 1.0 credit) C С
+Course #1 (full year, 1.0 credi t) Č С

-Course #2 (full year, 1.0 credit) C B
+Course #2 (full year, 1.0 credi ť) C B

-Course #3 (full year, 1.0 credit) C C
+Course #3 (full year, 1.0 credi t) C C

-Course #4 (full year, 1.0 credit) D F
+Course #4 (full year, 1.0 credi r) D F

-Course #5 (semester, .5 credit) С С С
+Course #5 (semester, .5 credi t) C С С

-Course #6 (semester, .5 credit) F D F
+Course #6 (semester, .5 credi t) F D F